 3.1 Types of Vegetables

-- Brassicas: Broccoli and cauliflower are nutritious and develop a satisfying crispiness when roasted.
+- Brassicas: Broccoli and cauliflower turn crispy and yummy.

-- Other Seasonal Options: Bell peppers, zucchini, asparagus, and Brussels sprouts add color and variety to your sheet pan.
+- Other Seasonal Options: Peppers, zucchini, asparagus, Brussels sprouts add color and flavor.

 3.2 Seasoning and Flavoring